AsavarTzeth/docker-sftp/README.md

 #Configuration Options#

-This is a full list of environment variables that may be used to configure your container.
+This is a full list of environment variables that will be used in the configuration of your instance.

 - -e `SFTP_USER=...` (defaults to sftp1)
 - -e `SFTP_UID=...` (defaults to 2001)
+- -e `SFTP_PASS=...` (defaults to randomly generated password)
 - -e `SFTP_CHROOT=...` (defaults to /chroot, or $DATA\_VOLUME/chroot if volume is detected)
 - -e `SFTP_LOG_LEVEL=...` (defaults to /data/volume)
 The possible values are: QUIET, FATAL, ERROR, INFO, VERBOSE, DEBUG, DEBUG1, DEBUG2, and DEBUG3.